 Over the last three years, the Nexus Network has worked to support transdisciplinary research across a range of platforms, including hosting a number events, fostering online awareness and debate, and running a small grants programme and fellowship scheme.
 Alongside developing tools and methodologies, it’s worked with businesses and policymakers on addressing nexus issues and opportunities, provided advice for the ESRC and other funding bodies, and built capacity for future investment in nexus-related research.

 The Network’s final annual conference, also titled Sustainability in Turbulent Times, has been organised in collaboration with the Centre for Understanding Sustainable Prosperity and the Centre for Evaluating Complexity Across the Nexus.
 It brings together 350 professionals from a range of sectors to explore how research, policy and business can meet these universal challenges.
 With the global political environment facing such instability and uncertainty, the event addresses critical questions on the future of policy and governance, and their effects on the prospects for sustainability.

-The following day, the Network holds its Transforming Innovation workshop.
+The following day, the Network held its Transforming Innovation workshop.
 Organised by Professor Andy Stirling, the workshop explores the innovations of various kinds (including social, institutional and technological changes) that are required to meet ‘nexus challenges’.

 Professor Stirling (Network Co-Investigator) comments:

 “Few challenges are more formidable than addressing the interlinked problems posed in ensuring fair global provision of food, water and energy.
 It’s been a privilege helping to run this network of dynamic and committed researchers.
 In the end, though, it seems clear the real solutions lie in emancipating the poorest and most vulnerable people – to be able to exercise more agency over the conditions affecting their own lives.”